yaobinwen/myPSP/myPSP/Tools/Checklist.md

 - [ ] `Whac-A-Mole`: Only solve a problem when it arises; have not developed a permanent solution for the root cause.
   - When I was working on the unit test failures caused by incorrectly using the `libzmq.a` in the Teigha's library, I simply removed the `libzmq.a` file to avoid the problem.
 However, Teigha's `lib` folder has many other non-Teigha static library files which, even if they don't cause any problems now, may cause problems in the future.
 The **correct solution** would be to keep the Teigha library files we actually use and remove the rest.

-## Design
+## General Programming

+- [ ] Avoid duplicating code whenever possible.
+  - If duplication is inevitable, add `DUPE` or `XREF` comment to refer to the original code so others will know where to find all the copies.
+  - Also add a comment to explain why the duplication is inevitable at that time, so the code reviewers will know you have already tried.
+- [ ] Never lose error/exception information for debugging.
+  - When catching an exception, always record the execution information (e.g., `sys.exc_info()` in Python).
+  - When handling an error exit code, always record the `errno` information.
+- [ ] Think from the user's perspective to write the error or help messages.
+  - For example, when we say in a help message that a variable is about the "size" of something, we should explain what the "size" means and whether it has a unit.
+  - The log messages must reflect what is actually happening.
+For example, in the statements `log('Data is moved to the back of queue'); move_to_back(data);`, the log message is inaccurate the actual movement happens after this message.
+A better message is `log('Moving data to the back of queue');`.
 - [ ] Try **NOT** to make the interface too specific to one situation.
   - Note the difference between a "task" and a "situation".
 For example, most of the Linux tools focus on **one task** but their interfaces are flexible enough to handle **many situations**.
   - A counter-example is: When I designed the `AddColumn` database migration class, I made the interface to take in arguments like `data_type`, `nullable`, `default_value`,etc..
 This forces the user to use the  class only when they need to define the column with the given arguments.
 In other words, the interface only fits a limited number of "situations".
 Later I refined the interface to take a much more broader `column_definition` which the user can give whatever he/she wants to define the column.
 Sure, the user has more responsibility to ensure its correctness, but this is a balance between "making the interface more flexible" and "making the interface harder to be misused".

-## General Programming

-- [ ] Never lose error/exception information for debugging.
+- [ ] Add copyright information when needed.
-  - When catching an exception, always record the execution information (e.g., `sys.exc_info()` in Python).
-  - When handling an error exit code, always record the `errno` information.
+- [ ] Add modelines in favor of `vim` when needed.

 ## Testing